alexismanuel/alexismanuel.com/_pages/index.md

 <div>
   <div>
     <h1 style="margin: 1em 0 0;">Hello!
-I'm Alexis.</h1>
+I'm Alexis. :v:</h1>
+    <p> I am a Data Engineer based in France, working on Data Infrastructure and Products at <a target="blank" rel="noopener" href="https://smartway.ai">Smartway</a>.
+Topics of interest involve entrepreneurship, BCI technologies and personnal development in general. </p>
-    <p> Welcome to my own digital garden, it is the place I will to try to grow alongside myself.
+    <p> My digital garden is the place I will to try to grow alongside myself.
 I will discuss various subjects including software/data engineering, finances, health, entrepreneurship and various topic/ideas related to my daily reflections. </p>
+    <p>You can reach me out on <a target="blank" rel="noopener" href="https://twitter.com/alexismanuel104">Twitter</a> if you wish, I will be happy to discuss any topics. :open_hands:</p>
   </div>
   <div>
     <div class="grid-element">